 Update 6/25/18: Now I have been running a different setup for about 2 weeks.
 I am running a dual V5-OPA-S op-amp setup using an adapter and flexible extensions from Burson Audio.
 I have been running this setup for a little over 3 weeks and the performance has been remarkable.
 I also added a Siemens 1uF (EPCOS) 450V film capacitor across the output instead of the stacked MKT I had in before also made by Siemens.
 The heat output from the op-amps have been much better since doing the 16V Zener diode mod detailed more below.
 This mod is essential to making this a safe mod longevity wise.
 You might get by running +- 18V for a while, but over time it will kill the components faster than with normal use in modern circuits.
 Keep this in mind when you are looking to change the C-2’s op-amps.

 Update 3/27/19: I have gone through and replaced every single electrolytic capacitor in the C-2 pre-amp, aside from the dual 1000uF 35V capacitors (due to a mistake in ordering), that’ll get swapped out soon.
 This re-cap made as much or maybe even more of a difference than the op-amp + 16V diode mod!
 This also fixed an issue I was having where the tone controls didn’t seem to work except for when the treble was between 9-10.
 Now I can easily hear both the bass and treble adjustments.
-I went with a lot of ELNA SILMIC-II and Nichicon Muse ES (Bi-Polar) capacitors, as well as an assortment of what I had on hand.
-It’s pretty straight forward, just make sure to replace with equivalent capacitors.
+I went with a lot of ELNA SILMIC-II and Nichicon Muse ES (Bi-Polar) capacitors.
+I also used an assortment of what I had on hand.
+It’s pretty straight forward: 1:) make sure to replace with equivalent capacitor 2:) put it in the PCB, in the right direction (if not, it will explode, unless it’s one of the Bi-Polar Electrolytics).
 I also replaced the original DIP-8 sockets I added last time with some AMP branded all metal DIP-8 mounts, they have a much tighter grip on the op-amp pins.

 Note: Op-amps are still doing great and running reasonably cool with the 16V diode mod.